 - Time of day the accident occurred

-By taking photographs and video, you make it difficult for anyone involved in the accident to later change what they said or did.
+By taking photographs and video, you make it difficult for anyone involved in the accident to later change their story or dispute what they said or did.

 Yes.
 A witness does not have to remain at the scene, speak with you, or give you a written statement.
-However, if you can find witnesses who will, what they have to say can be very helpful in constructing your claim.
+However, a cooperative witness can be very helpful in constructing your claim.

-If you have a witnesses willing to speak with you, get some paper and ask them to write down what they saw and heard.
+If you have a witness willing to speak with you, get their full name and contact information.
+Ask the witness to write down what they saw and heard.
 If they believe the other driver was at fault, make sure they include that information and an explanation of why.
+The witness should sign and date each page of their written statement.

 - $10,000 in medical and disability benefits, and